Using an employer of record in Canada

 Minimum wage in Canada

-A Canada EOR regularly reviews Canadian labor regulations like the minimum wage, keeping things simple for their partner businesses.
+A Canada EOR can assist you with reviewing Canadian labor regulations like the minimum wage, keeping things simple for its partner businesses.

 Employment contracts in Canada